 The glacier water is collected and used for producing hydro-electric power by runoff in the lakes and streams and intakes under Engabreen.

 The Seven Sisters

-The Seven Sisters are seven panoramic mountains, which are so close with one another that you can easily hike them all in one day.
-You will spot the scenic Helgeland coast, archipelago and the most amazing Lofoten Mountains (if possible) from the summits of these mountains.
+The Seven Sisters are seven panoramic mountains, which are so close to one another that you can easily hike them all in one day.
+You will spot the scenic Helgeland coast, archipelago, and the most amazing Lofoten Mountains (if possible) from the summits of these mountains.

 This hike is tough and needs plenty of up and down hiking.
 However, it is not that challenging, in any case.
 However, it would help if you had a lot of endurance and stamina to make your way to such a tough journey.